 Does it work?

 Good question.
 The answer seems be 'no'.
-I've been opted out of received the Yellow Pages, Thomson Local directory and BT Phone Book since 2009, and I've received a copy of both the Yellow Pages and BT Phone Books each and every year, and the Thomson Local directory twice.
+I've been opted out of received the Yellow Pages and BT Phone Book since 2009, and I've received a copy of both the Yellow Pages and BT Phone Books almost every year.
 Of course, this is my personal experience.
 Don't let it deter you from stopping unsolicited phone books.

 What to do if they ignore my opt-out?